 The Media Club was on the top three floors of the building and the elevator was the only way to the top.
 There was something a little goofy about the whole thing, the students filing off the elevator, one by one.
-Like children returning from lunchtime recess, the facilitator shuffled them into the lounge on the Southeast side of the Laclede Gas building at 7th and Olive in downtown St. Louis.
-It was there they would be disappointed to find only a piece of the arch in sight, but spectacular views to the south.
-The newer Metropolitan Life Building saw to that, completed in 1989 earning the title of Missouri's tallest building.
-For members and guests of the Media Club, the new building blocked the view of the river, the arch and everything else that was once considered the best view in the city.
-You could still see Bush stadium and the "not busy enough" activity in the streets of downtown St. Louis back in 1991.
+Like children returning from lunchtime recess, the facilitator shuffled them into the lounge on the Southeast side of the Laclede Gas building at 7th and Olive in downtown

 The 30th floor was the main dining room, private dining and lounge.
 The 31st housed an athletic club with a small bar where members gin games occasionally went on to the wee hours of the night.
 The main floor was decorated rustically, dark wooden panels English Tudor, steeple chase paintings throughout.
 Men were required to wear jackets.
 You could smoke cigars in the lounge at night so the air had a heaviness during the day, in relationship to the rest of the club.
-The furniture was comfortably worn, slightly battered from years of parlor parties, gatherings, meetings, dances and upscale events for the power people of St. Louis.
+The furniture was comfortably worn, slightly battered from years of parlor parties, gatherings, meetings, dances and upscale events for the power people of

 There was a time that the Media Club was just "media" folks; the elite purveyors of information to the world.
 Bob Hyland, obviously the matriarch of the media scene for nearly four decades with CBS.
 Other names like Koplar, Buck, Pulitzer, Fleishman, and Duggan.
 There were other dignitaries, all sorts of important people that, should you look real close, you would recognize by name or face.
 These people belonged to the Media Club.
 It was their ilk who gathered there, those who formed the way we receive information, be it newspapers, television or radio.